 Whitelist rules are used to define which user input is allowed and how this input should look like.
 This approach has a big advantage compared to the blacklist, but also a big disadvantage.
 For one it is impossible to bypass the check if the rules are tight.
 It does not need information about attack techniques and it never outdates.
 On the other hand it can be a lot of work to set it up.
 Modern web applications have a lot of parameters and every one of them requires a correct rule.
 Because of this it is not recommended to add the rules by hand.
 Instead use the generator to create rules out of learning data and only fix incorrect or missing rules by hand.

 Integrity rules are used to define which checksums are allowed and what this checksums should be, so it is also using a whitelisting approach.
 This is the reason why it is recommended to use the generator to create rules out of learning data.

 The generator is a handy tool to turn learning data into rules.
+It does this by calculating statistics about pre-recorded requests.
+It assumes that a majority of requests are not malicious and creates rules based on probabilities.
 The results are not perfect, but if you have good data they are not bad either.
 In practise this means that it is often necessary to improve the generated rules by hand, but you still save most of the work.
 To collect learning data you have to enable the learning mode of the desired profile, but be aware that this saves every request in the database.

 The generator has settings that allow you to influence the results.
 Some settings produce secure rules, while other settings produce insecure rules.
 On the other hand, the secure rules are more likely to be incomplete, while insecure rules tend to include most of the input.
 So there is a trade-off and you have to choose: Better security or less work?
 There are predefined profiles that reflect this settings.
 The default profile - moderate security - is pretty secure and results in an acceptable amount of work, so it is recommended to keep this setting.